HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 ## Policies with Required:EV Signers rule option

-If a base policy has rule option number 8, Required:EV Signers, it will require all kernel-mode drivers to have EV signer certificates.
-You cannot bypass this requirement with a Supplemental policy, you cannot allowlist non-EV signed files in any way. **Non-EV signed files will be blocked even if the base policy is in Audit mode.** This is true for any type of base policy such as Default Windows, Allow Microsoft, Strict Kernel mode etc.
+If a base policy has rule option number 8, **Required:EV Signers**, it will require all kernel-mode drivers to have EV signer certificates.

+* You cannot bypass this requirement with a Supplemental policy.

+* You cannot allowlist non-EV signed files in any way.

+* **Non-EV signed files will be blocked even if the base policy is in Audit mode.** This is true for any type of base policy such as Default Windows, Allow Microsoft, Strict Kernel mode etc.

 <br>